torognes/vsearch/README.md

 * be as accurate or more accurate than usearch
 * be as fast or faster than usearch

-We have implemented a tool called VSEARCH which supports searching, clustering, chimera detection, masking, dereplication, sorting and masking (commands `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--uchime_ref`, `--uchime_denovo`, `--derep_fulllength`, `--sortbysize`, `--sortbylength` and `--maskfasta`, as well as almost all their options).
+We have implemented a tool called VSEARCH which supports searching, clustering, chimera detection, dereplication, sorting and masking (commands `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--uchime_ref`, `--uchime_denovo`, `--derep_fulllength`, `--sortbysize`, `--sortbylength` and `--maskfasta`, as well as almost all their options).

 VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization as well as multiple threads to perform accurate alignments at high speed.
-VSEARCH uses an optimal global aligner (full dynamic programming Needleman-Wunsch), in contrast to USEARCH which uses a heuristic seed and extend aligner.
+VSEARCH uses an optimal global aligner (full dynamic programming Needleman-Wunsch), in contrast to USEARCH which by default uses a heuristic seed and extend aligner.
 This results in more accurate alignments and overall improved sensitivity (recall) with VSEARCH, especially for alignments with gaps.

 The same option names as in USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.